In English

 Sample from Marian ilmestyskirja (the first scene of the book)

 Going back to school after the summer holidays isn’t much fun.
-It doesn’t get more fun when you do it in a wheelchair with a personal care assistant.
-Everyone’s staring just as openly, the kids, the teachers and even the cooks.
+It doesn’t get more so when you do it in a wheelchair with a personal care assistant.
+Everyone is openly staring, the kids, the teachers and even the cooks.
 Poor thing.
 No one wants to sit next to me, not even Heli.

 And as if that attention wasn’t enough, the teacher kicks off the first lesson by focusing on me.
-Otherwise someone might not have even noticed the wheelchair.
+Otherwise someone might have missed the wheelchair.

 - Maria’s parents asked- -